2i2c-org/team-compass/administration/css.md

 There are a few ways in which we interact with {term}`Code for Science and Society`.
 This page provides an overview.

+## Our FSP Advisor

+Our FSP Advisor is [Jess Hardwicke](https://www.codeforsociety.org/about/people/848).
+She is the point-person for most of our questions, comments, etc.
+We can discuss most major operational and strategic questions with her.

+To communicate, we should use the genercal CS&S intake e-mail.

+E-mail address: **`fsp@codeforscience.org`**.

 ## CS&S Handbooks

 CS&S has two handbooks that have information and policy for the organization.